bounded-systems/dev-contracts/README.md

 This script will:

-- Check if `asdf` is installed.
+- Check if `mise` is installed.
-- Add the necessary `asdf` plugins (deno, nodejs, ruby) if they aren't already present.
-- Run `asdf install` to install the required tool versions.
+- Run `mise install` to install the required tool versions.
 - Provide instructions for the next step (setting the environment variable).

 ### 3. Set Environment Variable (Crucial)